Rizzle123/US_Pregnancy/README.md

 # US Pregnancy

 This project is an academic piece that examined factors that influence total number of children among women.
 The data set used was retrieved from the GSS website at https://gss.norc.org/get-the-data/spss in the year 2015 under the heading **Individual Year Data Sets (cross-section only)**.
-Therefore, all credit is given to the GSS team.
+I acknowledge the authors for preparation and publication of said data set.

 All analyses were done using SPSS on the GSS 2010 data set.